All-Ukrainian Union of Workers Solidarity "VOLYA"

 The union was established in 1989 and affiliated to the World Confederation of Labour.
 By the end of the 1990s, it claimed a membership of 50,000.
 In 2013/2014, it took part in the Euromaidan movement.

+The union how seen a period of growth with it now having a total of 151,120 members as of 2012, and became an affiliate to the International Trade Union Confederation after the merger of the World Confederation of Labour and the International Confederation of Free Trade Unions.